Shindaiwa EB252 - 453 CFM Gas Handheld Blower

-The Shindaiwa EB252 is a gas-powered handheld leaf blower delivering 453 CFM at 170 MPH.
-It features a 2-cycle 25.4 cc engine.
+The Shindaiwa EB252 is a gas-powered handheld leaf blower delivering up to 453 CFM and 170 MPH.
+It features a 2-stroke 25.4-cc engine.
 (Read full specs)

 Page Content